Lung Cancer: Symptoms

 When to see your healthcare provider

 Many of these symptoms can be caused by other health problems.
-But it is important to see your healthcare provider if you have these symptoms.
+But it's important to see your healthcare provider if you have these symptoms.
 Only a healthcare provider can tell if you have lung cancer.